nichoth/components/README.md

 }
 ```

-Results in html like this
+Results in UI like this:

 __closed:__
 ![Screenshot of accordion closed](image-2.png)